 Historic Landmarks

-Rome boasts a Hall of Fame-level roster of historic landmarks which includes The Colosseum, Palatine Hill, St. Peter’s Basilica, Vatican Museums, the Pantheon, Trevi Fountain, Spanish Steps, Piazza Navona, and plenty more.
+Rome boasts a Hall of Fame-level roster of historic landmarks which includes The Colosseum, Palatine Hill, St. Peter’s Basilica, Vatican Museums, the Pantheon, Trevi Fountain, Spanish Steps, Piazza Navona, Roman Forum and plenty more.

 Most cities would be thrilled to have 2 or 3 of these landmarks but Rome has them all and then some.

-The challenge becomes trying to fit everything into a three or four-day itinerary because you’ll never run out of amazing things to see in Rome.
+The challenge becomes trying to fit everything into a three day or four-day itinerary because you’ll never run out of amazing things to see in Rome, but if you only have two days to see Rome, you can check out this essential itinerary.

 Not only is the list impressive, but the landmarks themselves all live up to the hype.
 They’re impressive in size, design, and history.
 All cities that are tourist favorites have their landmarks but not many if any can compare to what Rome has to offer.